medousanet/medousa/README.md

 \
 How to get an official version of `medousa`:
 - Make a domain to support `medousa.net` and email `medousa@medousa.net` to get a licensed copy of `medsousa`.
-- The amount of domain is not stricted to a certain amount.
+- The domain amont is not stricted to a certain amount.
 It is a donation that you can pay.
 \
 \
 \